On this page

 Buying miles should be a last resort option, as purchased miles are often priced unfavorably.

 On the American Airlines website, you can buy up to 150,000 miles.
-Keep in mind that they don’t come cheap: The current going rate for 10,000 miles is $376.25 (3.76 cents per mile).
+Keep in mind that they don’t come cheap: The going rate for 10,000 miles is $338.63 (3.39 cents per mile), including the current 10% discount.
 American Airlines does occasionally run promotions on buying points, where you can buy miles at a discount or get bonus miles with your purchase.
 If you are looking to buy American Airlines miles, try to time your purchase for one of these promotion periods.

-If you’ve already checked in, you can still add Mileage Multiplier up to 45 minutes before your flight departure time.
+If you’ve already checked in, you can still add Mileage Multiplier prior to your flight departure time.
 To do this, you can either go to an airport kiosk to reprint your boarding pass or you can log into your account at AA.com, click “My reservations” and choose the Mileage Multiplier option.
-You can even request to add the Mileage Multiplier option after your flight.

 It’s important to note, though, that bonus miles purchased through Mileage Multiplier won’t count toward AA elite status qualification and can’t be transferred to a family member or friend.

-American has over 1,000 partners that can help you earn miles.
+American Airlines has a number of partners that can help you earn miles.
 These companies offer goods and services in a range of categories, including business products, financial services, home, health and even charities.
 You can earn anywhere from a few hundred miles for taking a survey to tens of thousands of miles for buying a house.

 Here are a few more ways to pump up the balance in your AAdvantage account: